mathspp/mathspp/pages/02.blog/recursive-structural-pattern-matching/item.md

         ...
 ```

-The call `evaluate(Var("A"), {"A": True})` will no produce the value `True`.
+The call `evaluate(Var("A"), {"A": True})` will now produce the value `True`.

 To implement the evaluation of `And` and `Or` formulas, you can use a variable to capture the attribute `exprs` and then use the built-ins `and` and `any`, respectively, to evaluate the subexpressions.

-It is at this point that the recursion comes in, since the subexpressions contained in `exprs` are, themselves, expressions of the type `Expr`, thus you can reuse the function `evaluate` to evaluate them:
+It is at this point that the recursion comes in, since the subexpressions contained in `exprs` are, themselves, expressions of the type `Expr`.
+This means you can reuse the function `evaluate` to evaluate them:

 ```py
 def evaluate(expression: Expr, assignments: dict[str, bool]) -> bool: